“Meet Me At The Crossover”– A Monthly Feature

 Jennifer St. Clair is a pianist, award-winning songwriter, composer, artist, author and photographer.
 She relocated to Jacksonville Beach, Florida from the north Georgia mountains in 2014.
 Currently she serves as Pianist at Amelia Plantation Chapel.
 Her solo piano compositions can be found on sheetmusicplus.com.
 For more information:

-The views expressed in this commentary are those of the author and do not necessarily reflect the official position of Citizens Journal Florida.
+The views and opinions expressed in this commentary are those of the author and do not necessarily reflect the official position of Citizens Journal Florida.